 • You may bring photos, comparables, or facts that explain errors

-• The assessor can adjust your value on the spot if the documentation justifies it
+• The assessor may adjust your value on the spot if the documentation justifies it but this is not guaranteed

 If your city has no Open Book or Local Board: